Ishfaq Ahmed: Eelco Schattorie wanted that physical part in Sahal Samad's game | Goal.com

 Asked to comment on the progress report of Sahal Abdul Samad, the former Mohun Bagan midfielder replied, "I'm very happy that he got that physical part in the game today (Friday).

-Kerala conceded 12 goals in their previous three games but Ahmed was comparatively pleased with the backline on the evening.
+Kerala conceded 12 goals in their previous three games but Ahmed was comparatively pleased with the backline's performance.

 "If you see, two to three of our chances came from perfect diagonal balls from our defense.
 They hardly had any shots on target in the first half.
 It was a lapse of concentration that they got one chance when Nikhil Kadam was through but that's why goalkeepers are there.
 Bilal (Khan) made a fantastic save," he signed out.